-- 1. Typecd /var/simp/environments/simp/FakeCA - 2.
+- 1. Type cd /var/simp/environments/simp/FakeCA - 2.
 Type vi togen - 3.
 Remove old entries from the file and add the Fully Qualified Domain Name (FQDN) of the systems (one per line) for which certificates will be created.

-Note: To use alternate DNS names for the same system, separate the names with commas and without spaces.
+Note: To use alternate DNS names for the same system, separate the names with commas and omit any spaces.
 For example, .name, alt.name1, alt.name2.